tjgalvin/wsclean/doc/source/usage.rst

 Because the '``mgain``' parameter was left out, WSClean will not iteratively go back to the visibilities.
 This also implies that the MODEL_DATA column will not be filled (see :doc:`self-calibration with WSClean <selfcal>`) for more info).

-A description of the basic cleaning parameters is given on the :doc:`manual page for basic cleaning <basic_cleaning>`.
+A description of the basic cleaning parameters is given in the :doc:`basic cleaning chapter <basic_cleaning>`.

 An advanced MWA example
 ~~~~~~~~~~~~~~~~~~~~~~~

-As a more enhanced example, here's an advanced command to clean MWA data:
+As a more enhanced example, here is a command to clean `MWA GLEAM <https://www.mwatelescope.org/gleam>`_ data:

 .. code-block:: bash

-    wsclean -name obs-1068210256 -absmem 128 -j 12 \
+    wsclean -name obs-1068210256 \
       -size 4000 4000 -niter 1000000 -mgain 0.95 \
       -weight briggs -1.0 -scale 0.75amin \
       -auto-threshold 1 -auto-mask 5 -multiscale \